Monarch flycatcher: Description

 The monarchs are a diverse family of passerine birds that are generally arboreal (with the exception of the magpie-larks).
 They are mostly slim birds and possess broad bills.
 The bills of some species are quite large and the heavy-set bills of the shrikebills are used to probe dead wood and leaves.
 The plumage of the family ranges from sombre, such as the almost monochrome black monarch, to spectacular, as displayed by the golden monarch.
 The tails are generally long and spectacularly so in the paradise flycatchers in the genus Terpsiphone.
-Sexual dimorphism in plumage can be subtle, as in the paperbark flycatcher, where the female is identical to the male except for a slight buff on the throat; striking, as in the Chuuk monarch where the male almost entirely white and the female entirely black; or non-existent, as in the Tahiti monarch.
-In some species, for example the Malagasy paradise flycatcher, the males have two or more colour morphs.
+Sexual dimorphism in plumage can be subtle, as in the paperbark flycatcher, where the female is identical to the male except for a slight buff on the throat; strikingly, in the Chuuk monarch, where the male is almost entirely white and the female entirely black; or non-existent, as in the Tahiti monarch.
+In some species, for example, the Malagasy paradise flycatcher, the males have two or more colour morphs.

 Distribution and habitat

 The monarchs have a mostly Old World distribution.
-In the western end of their range they are distributed through sub-Saharan Africa, Madagascar and the islands of the tropical Indian Ocean.
-They also occur in South and Southeastern Asia, north to Japan, down to New Guinea and most of Australia.
-The family has managed to reach many Pacific islands, and several endemic genera occur across Micronesia, Melanesia and Polynesia as far as Hawaii and the Marquesas.
+In the western end of their range, they are distributed through sub-Saharan Africa, Madagascar, and the islands of the tropical Indian Ocean.
+They also occur in South and Southeastern Asia, north to Japan, down to New Guinea, and most of Australia.
+The family has managed to reach many Pacific islands, and several endemic genera occur across Micronesia, Melanesia, and Polynesia as far as Hawaii and the Marquesas.